MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-microsoft-advertising.md

 ## Known limitations

-- You can export up to 500K profiles per export to Microsoft Advertising.
+- You can export up to 500 K profiles per export to Microsoft Advertising.
 - Exporting to Microsoft Advertising is limited to segments.
-- Exporting up to 500K profiles to Microsoft Advertising can take up to 10 minutes to complete.
+- Exporting up to 500 K profiles to Microsoft Advertising can take up to 10 minutes to complete.

 ## Set up the connection to Microsoft Advertising